Ninja-Squad/ninja-squad.github.com/_posts/2016-05-31-first-kotlin-project.md

  - top-level variables and functions (I haven't seen the real gain over static variables and methods);
  - the lack of package-level visibility.
 It seems to be circumvented by declaring multiple classes in the same file, but I find it ugly: it's hard to find your classes if you're not using an IDE.
- - higher-order functions instead of named functional interfaces (I find them hard to read)
+ - function types instead of named functional interfaces (I find them hard to read, especially when defining generic higher-order functions: `Predicate<T>` is clearer to me than `(T) -> Boolean`)
  - the fact that SAM Java interfaces can be written lambda-style, but not SAM Kotlin interfaces
  - arrays that are invariant (unlike Java, which is good), but which still don't behave like lists when it comes to equality (you still can't use `==` to compare arrays just like you would do for lists)
- - the short syntax for function (`fun foo() = bar()`) which looks like undeeded additional syntax to me
+ - the short syntax for function (`fun foo() = bar()`) which looks like unnecessary additional syntax to me
  - some other stuff that I can't remember :-).

 ## Conclusion

-After just one week, although the language is not perfect yet, I'm definitely liking it very much.
+After just one week, although the language is not perfect yet, I definitely like it a lot.
 I would use it over Java 8, and even more over Java 6 or 7.
 Kotlin runs on Java 6, so if you're doing Android development, you should really consider Kotlin as a much better alternative.
 If you're using Java 8, like I do, you should still really consider it, for all the good stuff this article started with.

 Kotlin has also been announced as the future language of choice for gradle, and I can't wait to be able to use it for my gradle builds, and benefit for gradle **and** code completion in the IDE.